LGBTQ Safe Zone Certification Program

 The application assesses the requirements mentioned above.
-You will be able to certify up to 4 unique office locations.
+You will be able to certify as many unique locations as you would like.

 Application deadlines are on 15 de fevereiro and 15 de agosto each year unless these dates fall on a weekend or holiday.
 Applications will then be due on the following business day.

-The application explains the next steps.
-We will review your submission.
-To receive a passing score, each answer must affirm the best practices in working with LGBTQ people.
-Our grading criteria ensures that members consistently experience the same high standards at each Safe Zone location.
+After the materials to verify each response have been submitted, we will review your application.
+To achieve Safe Zone certification, each answer must affirm the best practices in working with LGBTQ people.
+Our grading criteria ensures that members consistently experience the same high standards of care at each Safe Zone location.

 4. Mark your office a certified LGBTQ Safe Zone